Football in Australia: History of football codes in Australia

+In 1897 the Victorian Football League formed as a breakaway from the VFA, the league would exert significant influence and became the country's most significant nationally in terms of interest and attendance.

+Following Federation of Australia in 1903 Australian Football experienced a national revival with the formation of the NSW Australian Football Association (NSWAFA) and Queensland Football League (QFL) which have continued to the present day.
+The nationalisation of the game led to the first national governing body, the Australasian Football Council and the first national carnival in 1908.

 In 1914 and 1915 an amalgamation of rugby league and Australian Football was considered and trialled.

-After the war, Australian rules became popular in both the Northern Territory and Australian Capital Territory.
+After the war, Australian Football became popular in both the Northern Territory and Australian Capital Territory.

 In 1922, a committee in Australia investigated the benefits of physical education for girls.
 They came up with several recommendations regarding what sports were and were not appropriate for girls to play based on the level of fitness required.
 Football was completely medically inappropriate for girls to play.
 It was medically appropriate for all girls to be able to participate in, so long as they were not done in an overly competitive manner, swimming, rowing, cycling and horseback riding.

 In 1928 Australia national rugby league team adopted the national colours of green and gold for the first time, having previously used blue and maroon, making the Kangaroos the first national football team of any code to do so.
 All others have adopted the colours since.

 During the 1930s, rugby league, which had gone professional, began to overtake rugby union in popularity in Queensland, with the league being the dominant spectator code by 1937.

 The 1951 French rugby league tour of Australia and New Zealand saw the first tour of Australia by a French football team of any code.

 The 1954 Rugby League World Cup saw the first time that any Australia national football team participated in a World Cup tournament.
 The Australian rugby league team then won the cup in the following tournament in 1957 which was held in Australia.
 This was also the first World Cup tournament for any code of football to be hosted in the country.